pandammonium/blipper-widget/readme.txt

 == Changelog ==

+= 1.2.4 =

+* Fixes bug caused by cache: if the widget settings were changed in the Customiser, the cached version was still shown.
+* Fixes colour picker in the Customiser widget settings.
+* Improves wording of the Customiser widget settings.
+* Adds step to press save button in the backend settings.
+* Improves and fixes other minor issues.

 = 1.2.3 =

 * Enhances performance by caching the generated HTML that renders the blip.
 The blip will be cached for one hour.
 It is not yet possible to change this time or stop caching from happening.